-□ During term time the Snr Designated Safeguarding Lead (or Deputy DLS) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
-Appropriate arrangements will also need to be in place for any out of school hours' activities in line with the guidance contained in DfE KCSiE 2020 paragraphs 45 and 46, 67 to 73, and Annex B.
+During term time the Senior Designated Safeguarding Lead will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
+In the absence of the Designated Safeguarding Leads a member of the senior leadership team will be nominated to provide cover.
+Appropriate arrangements will also need to be in place all year round for any out of school hours' activities in line with the guidance contained in DfE KCSiE 2022 Part Two and Annex C.